GuyBaele/SpreadGL/README.md

 In the 'inputdata' folder, you can find all the required input files for our 3 examples in the manuscript.

 ## SARS-CoV-2 lineage B.1.1.7 (VOC Alpha) in England
-After processing the tree file of 'B.1.1.7_England.MCC.tree' using the command line mentioned above, you will find a file called 'B.1.1.7_England.MCC.tree.output.csv'.
+After processing the tree file of 'B.1.1.7_England.MCC.tree' using the corresponding command mentioned above, you will find a file called 'B.1.1.7_England.MCC.tree.output.csv'.
 As its CRS (British National Grid) is not supported in Spread.gl, you need to take the following steps to convert it to another CRS (WGS84).

 1. Open a new terminal at the folder of 'SARS-CoV-2 lineage B.1.1.7 (VOC Alpha) in England'.